 This hotel is in Jaffa – one of the oldest port areas in the world, which has enjoyed a new rebirth as a hipster mecca.
 Just a short walk from the old city and the vibrant Flea Market, stands this new boutique hotel.
 The rooms are sleek and elegant, designed with a touch of the local Arab style, so if you’re looking to experience Jaffa (or Yafo, as the locals call it), this is the place for you.

-With one of the best cocktail bars in Tel Aviv, the B Berdicevsky Hotel caters to the “lifestyle-driven traveler.”
+With one of the best cocktail bars in Tel Aviv, the B Berdichevsky Hotel caters to the ‘lifestyle-driven traveler.’
 Located just minutes from Tel Aviv’s HaBima Square, the cultural epicenter of the White City, this hotel boasts the charm of a small boutique hotel with the amenities and service of a big chain.
-The Bellboy – its bar – is a must see, with designer cocktails it’s well worth a visit on its own.
-Fancy but not stuffy, the Berdicevsky is perfect for young professionals.
+The Bellboy – its bar – is a must-see, with designer cocktails it’s well worth a visit on its own.
+Fancy but not stuffy, the Berdichevsky is perfect for young professionals.

-Tel Aviv’s “Grand Budapest”, The Norman is a throwback to days gone by.
-The Norman’s style is one of the luxury usually associated with grand hotels of the early 20th century, but with a distinctly Tel Avivian aura, blending a European atmosphere with a Mediterranean flair.
-Nested in one of the finest areas in central Tel Aviv, in two historic Bauhaus buildings, The Norman is as swanky as boutique hotels can get.
+Tel Aviv’s ‘Grand Budapest’, The Norman is a throwback to days gone by.
+The Norman’s style is reminiscent of the luxury usually associated with grand hotels of the early 20th century, but with a distinctly Tel Avivian aura blending a European atmosphere with Levantine flair.
+Nested in one of the finest areas in central Tel Aviv, in two historic Bauhaus buildings, The Norman is as swanky as boutique hotels come.

-Located near the Carmel Market right off of the trendy shopping street of Shenkin, The Shenkin Hotel is boutique hotels at their most local.
-Leaving you just a few steps away from the city’s vibrant nightlife scene, this gay friendly inn is the place to go if you want locals to let you in on Tel Aviv’s best kept secrets, and that includes a special deal with market eateries, though with a rooftop bar and restaurant of its own, there might not be need.
+Located near the Carmel Market right off of the trendy shopping street of Shenkin, The Shenkin Hotel shows boutique accommodation at its most local.
+Leaving you just a few steps away from the city’s vibrant nightlife scene, this gay-friendly inn is the place to go if you want locals to let you in on Tel Aviv’s best-kept secrets – and that includes a special deal with market eateries, though with a rooftop bar and restaurant of its own, there might not be need.

 Set in a historic restored eclectic-style building built in 1922, this 12-room boutique hotel offers the best food and amenities the city has to offer.
 With its flagship Hotel Montefiore restaurant in the lobby and round-the-clock room service, Hotel Montefiore radiates class and affluence.